finos/FDC3/docs/api/ref/DesktopAgent.md

 It is intended that Desktop Agent implementations:
 - SHOULD restrict external apps from listening or publishing on this channel.
-- MUST prevent private channels from being retrieved via fdc3.getOrCreateChannel.
+- MUST prevent `PrivateChannels` from being retrieved via fdc3.getOrCreateChannel.
-- MUST provide the `id` value for the channel as required by the Channel interface.
+- MUST provide the `id` value for the channel as required by the `Channel` interface.

 #### Example